 New York adopted the first U.S. law against driving while intoxicated (DWI) in 1910.
-In 2020, if you’re charged with driving while intoxicated on Long Island or in New York City, you’re still going to need legal help from the right Nassau County DWI attorney.
+If you’re charged with driving while intoxicated on Long Island or in New York City, you’re still going to need legal help from the right Nassau County DWI attorney.

 New York aggressively enforces its DWI laws.
-Governor Andrew Cuomo has stated that “New York State has zero tolerance for impaired driving and for the needless tragedy that it causes.”
+Former governor Andrew Cuomo has stated that “New York State has zero tolerance for impaired driving and for the needless tragedy that it causes.”

 The at or above 0.08 percent BAC level applies to most drivers 21 and over, but if a driver is below 21 years old, at or above 0.02 percent BAC is the level.
 If you hold a commercial driver’s license, at or above 0.04 percent BAC is the level.